Black-Library/black-library/README.md

 ## Default directory structure
     mnt
+    └── black-library
         ├── db
+        ├── log
+        ├── output
         └── store

 The `db` directory contains the `catalog.db` database.
 The `store` directory contains directories with names as the UUID of a particular stored media.
-The user will need read-write permissions for both directories.
+The user will need read-write permissions for black-library and its child directories.

 ## Building the project
 ```mkdir build```